jbock-java/jbock/README.md

 abstract Optional<String> file();
 ````

+Binding parameters can be also be passed in *attached*
+form; see <a href="#parameter-shapes">parameter shapes.</a>

 ### Repeatable parameters

 Repeatable parameters are <a href="#binding-parameters">binding parameters</a>
-that can appear any number of times in `argv`.
+that can appear not only once, but any number of times.

 ````java
 @Parameter(shortName = 'X')